me

 Heightfields for Efficient Scene Reconstruction for AR

-Jamie Watson, Sara Vicente, Oisin Mac Aodha, Clément Godard, Gabriel J. Brostow and Michael Firman.
+Jamie Watson, Sara Vicente, Oisin Mac Aodha, Clément Godard, Gabriel J. Brostow and Michael Firman

 Winter Conference on Applications of Computer Vision (WACV) 2023